 Are There Any Benefits To Allowing Pets In Your Property?

 For many landlords, prohibiting pets may feel like a no-brainer.
 There is certainly the potential for a range of problems, including damage, odours, allergens and even neighbour disputes.
 However, there are a few benefits to allowing pets in your property that you may not have considered.

 There are many tenants who are looking to move with a pet but finding their options extremely limited.
 While, depending on the area, you likely will not struggle to find a tenant for your property, allowing pets will significantly increase the pool of tenants who might apply.
 As it’s so difficult to find a rental property that will accept pets, yours will likely leap to the top of a lot of peoples’ lists if you specify that they are allowed.

-Because it is so tricky to find a landlord that will allow pets, your chances are much higher of finding tenants who will want to stick around for a long time.
+Because it is so tricky to find pet friendly long term rentals in Ireland, your chances are much higher of finding tenants who will want to stick around for a long time.
 Unless they have a good reason to move elsewhere, tenants are unlikely to want to go through the hassle of finding another pet-friendly property.

 This is pretty significant, as the average lifespan of a dog is 13 years, while cats usually live to the age of 15.
 That’s potentially a much longer stretch without having to deal with arranging new tenancies and all the inconvenience that comes along with it.

 Dog and cat ownership are long-term commitments that most people don’t enter into lightly.
 While it won’t be the case for every single person, good pet owners tend to be responsible people – which translates into a responsible tenant.
 Plus, with such a shortage of pet-friendly properties available, they will likely go the extra mile to make sure they take good care of their home.